aws/aws-cdk-rfcs/text/0362-abrahcoh.md

 which will take in a `ICloudWatchLogV1RuleBodyFilter`.
 Users will enter in the `Match` value and the corresponding operation and input.

+> Note: the name 'operationAndInput' is primarily a placeholder until a better idea comes up.
+> Maybe just 'operation' would be sufficient

 An example is shown below:

 ```typescript